On the Existence of Reactive Strategies Resilient to Delay: Refining the Correspondence: Sure Winning and Almost Sure Winning

+For \eqref{item:nonempty}, one observes that games where either controller or environment surely win exist trivially, as universal as well as empty winning conditions are permitted.
+Existence of a game under delayed control that can be won by controller almost surely, but not surely, is shown by the example in \autoref{fig:C-almost-surely-vs-O-surely}.
+Complementation of its winning condition, i.e., declaring environment the winner if and only if the black vertex is visited, converts this game into one that environment wins almost surely, but not surely.
+Existence of a game that is undetermined with respect to almost sure winning strategies is witnessed by the game depicted in \autoref{fig:env}, wherein under delay~$\ge 2$, neither controller nor environment can secure a win with probability strictly larger than $\frac{ 1}{ 2}$.
+This game consequently remains undetermined with respect to almost sure winning strategies. \end{proof}

-Item~\ref{item:calmostsure}.\ of the above lemma is of particular interest, as it expresses a delay-related strengthening of controller relative to Player~$I$, letting controller win almost surely where Player~$I$ looses for sure.
-The correspondence between controller and Player~$I$ observed in the deterministic setting thus breaks down when almost sure winning is considered and mixed strategies are permitted. \begin{remark} In contrast to games under delayed control, where mixed strategies provide additional power to both the controller and the environment, the notions of sure winning and almost sure winning coincide for delay games (with Borel winning conditions) due to their determinacy~\cite{KleinZ15}.
-Admitting mixed strategies (and almost sure winning) does not provide additional power to either of the two players in a delay game, as the determinacy result always implies existence of an infallible pure strategy for one of the players. \end{remark}
+Item~\eqref{item:calmostsure} of \autoref{theorem:refined-correspondence} is of particular interest, as it expresses a delay-related strengthening of controller relative to Player~$I$, letting controller win almost surely where Player~$I$ looses for sure.
+The correspondence between controller and Player~$I$ observed in the deterministic setting thus breaks down when almost sure winning is considered and mixed strategies are permitted.